- Practice Areas

 Misdemeanor 1: A first-degree misdemeanor charge can include assault on a sports official, prostitution (for the fourth time), and dealing in infant children.
 The maximum sentence for a crime under a misdemeanor 1 is 5 years in prison.

 Misdemeanor 2: Second-degree misdemeanors include bigamy, false testimony in official matters, and impersonating a public servant.
-If convicted of a second-degree misdemeanor, the maximum prison sentence is 3 years.
+The maximum prison sentence is 3 years if convicted of a second-degree misdemeanor.

 Misdemeanor 3: Third-degree misdemeanor charges may include disorderly conduct, loitering, and open lewdness.
-If convicted of a second-degree misdemeanor, the maximum prison sentence is 1 year.
+The maximum prison sentence is 1 year if convicted of a second-degree misdemeanor.